MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-signdisplacement-property.md

 ---
-title: "SignDisplacement Property"
+title: "SignDisplacement property"
-description: "Sets a value to shift negative values to the right for display purposes only." ms.author: solsen ms.date: 08/15/2024 ms.topic: reference
+description: "Sets a value to shift negative values to the right for display purposes only." ms.author: solsen ms.date: 08/26/2024 ms.topic: reference
 author: SusanneWindfeldPedersen
+ms.reviewer: solsen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)